 Even with those minor reservations, Le Meridien is a solid choice if you're visiting Cambridge and don't have much need for amenities.
-By contrast, the rooms at the nearby, businessy Hyatt Regency aren't as plush, but guests of the Hyatt do get a lovely pool and a far superior, state-of-the-art fitness center -- and usually pay lower rates.
+By contrast, the rooms at the nearby, business-y Hyatt Regency aren't as plush, but guests of the Hyatt do get a lovely pool and a far superior, state-of-the-art fitness center -- and usually pay lower rates.
 And while Le Meridien puts you pretty close to Harvard (a short drive or a long walk), you can get within two blocks of it at the more expensive Charles Hotel.

 A great location just a few blocks from diverse eating and shopping options in Cambridge's Central Square

 Situated to the northwest of Boston, just across the Charles River, Cambridge seems at once part of and distinct from the city.
-It provides much of the classic and academic -- some would say dowdy -- imagery for which Boston is known: stately red brick townhouses; the sight of rowers launching from ancienton the banks of the Charles; the almost colonial atmosphere that envelops Harvard, the nation's oldest university.
-And yet Cambridge virtually buzzes with energy; , startups, and the studious whir of college town activity combine to make it one of the country's most vibrant intellectual centers.
+It provides much of the classic and academic -- some would say dowdy -- imagery for which Boston is known: stately red brick townhouses; the sight of rowers launching from ancient boathouses on the banks of the Charles; the almost colonial atmosphere that envelops Harvard, the nation's oldest university.
+And yet Cambridge virtually buzzes with energy; biotech companies, startups, and the studious whir of college town activity combine to make it one of the country's most vibrant intellectual centers.
 Cambridge is also home to the Massachusetts Institute of Technology, and just as Harvard exudes a musty air of American influence and success (Kennedys, Roosevelts, Obama), MIT proudly embraces its own brand of nerdiness: Where else do you find a street named Galileo Galilei Way?

 Le Meridien's on-site features hardly dazzle, but they do the trick.
 And since there's a lot to do near the hotel, it's not the sort of place where you feel marooned and limited to what's on-site.
-By contrast, the Hyatt Regency has a wonderful pool and superior fitness center but is a bit isolated from area attractions.